How to Backtest and Access Reports in cTrader for Xen

 Exporting the Report

-- HTML report
+- the full HTML report

-- Parameter settings file
+- the parameter settings file

 Note